yzabeliesa/clique/readme.md

 Clique is an online org-tracking web tool, currently built on Laravel.

+## Team Notice: Branches

+- `v1.0` will be our main development branch.
+Please sync to this branch regularly.
+- `master` will kept updated with the latest stable release.
+- `backup` will be updated daily from `v1.0`.

 ## Documentation

 All project documentation is under the `/docs` folder, listed below: